 Bradford R. MacGowan, Ed.D.
 Room 110A

-(617) 559-6349Brad MacGowan has been a Counselor for more than twenty five years.
-This is his 16th year as Career Center Counselor/Director.
+(617) 559-6349Brad MacGowan has been a school counselor since 1986 and a Career Center Counselor at NNHS since 1996.
 He visits colleges throughout the country and regularly attends conferences on college admissions.
 Brad has also presented on various topics related to college admissions at regional and national conferences.
 His articles on college admission issues have been published in the Journal of College Admission, Professional School Counseling, the NACAC Bulletin, and College Counseling Connections.
 His dissertation is titled "By chance or by design: Structures of opportunity for college bound African Americans."
 He is a Past-President of the New England Association for College Admission Counseling (NEACAC).

 Sarah Hoffman Room 110B